tiiuae/ghaf-infra/terraform/README.md

 │ If you wish to store the current configuration with no changes to the state, use "terraform init -reconfigure".
 ```

-Above error (or similar) is likely caused by changed terraform backend state.
+Above error (or similar) is caused by changed terraform backend state.
 Fix the local state reference by removing local state files and re-running `terraform-init.sh`:

 ```bash